 President Barack Obama said he doesn’t think marijuana is more dangerous than alcohol, “in terms of its impact on the individual consumer.”

-Two D.C. councilmembers say they plan to introduce legislation that would decriminalize possession of small amounts of marijuana.
+District of Columbia lawmakers have advanced legislation that would decriminalize the possession of small amounts of pot.

 District of Columbia Councilmember Tommy Wells is proposing fines of $25 and $100 for possessing or smoking marijuana in a bid to decriminalize small amounts of pot.